-The Horizon Academic Research Program offers four extensions of our Core Program for students interested in internships, podcasting, or publishing.
+The Horizon Academic Research Program offers two extensions of our Core Program for students interested in podcasting or publishing.
 Our Extended Programs are tailored to the needs of students taking gap years/semesters, and students seeking further opportunities to advance and apply their research who have enrolled in Horizon Seminar or Horizon Labs.
-Our Extended Programs aim to offer students longer-term research opportunities spanning a total of 6-7 months, commencing with our core 16 week research experience in our traditional research program, and followed by an 8-10 week extension which adds an internship, podcast, or publication component.
+Our Extended Programs aim to offer students longer-term research opportunities spanning a total of 6-7 months, commencing with our core 16 week research experience in our traditional research program, and followed by an 8-10 week extension which adds a podcast, or publication component.
 Students may apply to participate in one of our Semester Extended Programs directly, or they may choose to “add on” one of these extension focuses after completing our core research program.

 Extended Programs Offered by Horizon

 Just like Horizon Academic’s core programs, Horizon’s Semester Extended Programs have a competitive application process, with a 26% acceptance rate.
 We require students to submit a written application and writing samples and to sit for an interview, because we want to ensure that every student in our program is positioned to succeed in doing college-level research and completing a 20 page research manuscript.
 Our admissions team considers a variety of criteria including the applicant's demonstrated interest in the subject they wish to study, accomplishments outside of the classroom (e.g. extracurricular activities, internships, or service work), performance in traditional school coursework, personal statements, writing samples, and discussions in the oral interview.

 Please note that students who have been admitted and enrolled into Horizon Academic already may apply to join one of our extension programs.
 Because currently enrolled students have already completed the standard admissions process, the application for extension is significantly abridged.
 However, students must apply for their extension at least 6 weeks prior to their desired extension start date.